 This winter things may be particularly tough.
 With time spent away from loved ones and lots of uncertainty about the future, it may be especially difficult to keep our spirits up.

 Here are some tips to help you cope and get through this difficult time.

-If you’re feeling lonely, we’re here for you.
+If you're feeling lonely or just want someone else to chat to, we're here for you.

 Keep moving and eat well